Maubeuge & Mons Border Crossing

 Avoiding Scams and Risks

 Scams are uncommon, but pickpocketing occurs in Maubeuge’s markets or Mons’ Grand-Place, especially during events like the Doudou Festival.
-Touts may offer fake rail or bus tickets, particularly if rail services are disrupted, as seen in 2022 cuts.
+Touts may offer fake rail or bus tickets, particularly if rail services are disrupted.
 Use official apps like SNCB or SNCF Connect for tickets.
 During border controls, avoid unofficial “helpers” claiming to expedite checks.
 Keep your passport secure and travel mid-afternoon to avoid morning crowds, reducing risks of theft or rushed scams in busy border zones.

 Transportation and Road Conditions